AdobeDocs/commerce-operations.en/help/operational-playbook/people/team-structure.md

 ---
 title: Team Structure
 description: Review options for how to organize your ecommerce team.
+exl-id: ce298092-63ae-489c-a2a7-4ba660b9d86f
 ---
 # Team structure

 Team structure refers to a combination of either an individual team or a multi-team structure.
 Team structures are a fundamental part of any team process.
 A correctly enabled team increases effective collaboration, communication, support, leadership, problem-solving, and decision-making.